top of page

 Community Transitional Housing

-The HOPE Host Home program connects compassionate community members who have extra space with migrant individuals or families in need of transitional housing for up to 90 days.
+The HOPE Host Home program connects compassionate community members who have extra space with individuals or families in need of transitional housing for up to 90 days.
 Providing hosts with a stipend for financial support & dedicated case management for guests, the program ensures a safe and supportive environment for asylum seekers as they navigate life in America.
-Cultivating cultural connections, providing wrap-around services and resource navigation, this program facilitates integration and belonging for new migrants in a transformative journey toward fulfilling the American dream.
+Cultivating cultural connections, providing wrap-around services and resource navigation, this program facilitates integration and belonging for new immigrants in a transformative journey toward fulfilling the American dream.

 *With funding support, our Host Home program can be adapted to wide variety of populations in need of transitional housing including response to people struggling with recent job loss, veterans, people seeking local medical treatment, adults aged-out of foster care, & victims of natural disasters like floods and wildfires.